NVIDIA/ais-k8s/auth/keycloak/README.md

 # AIStore Keycloak Integration

-This directory contains instructions and reference installation for setting up an instance of [Keycloak](https://www.keycloak.org/) for AIStore authenticatication.
+This directory contains instructions and reference installation for setting up an instance of [Keycloak](https://www.keycloak.org/) for AIStore authentication.

 See the [Keycloak quickstarts repo](https://github.com/keycloak/keycloak-quickstarts) for some other installation options.